-Dr. Belva has extensive experience in the assessment of children, adolescents, and adults with a variety of clinical presentations particularly in the areas of ADHD, autism spectrum disorders, and learning disorders (e.g., dyslexia, dysgraphia, and dyscalculia).
-In addition, he has worked a great deal in the areas of trauma, depression, bipolar disorder, anxiety disorders (i.e., OCD, Generalized Anxiety Disorder, Phobias, Panic Disorder, and Social Anxiety Disorder), personality disorders, schizophrenia, behavioral disorders (Oppositional Defiant Disorder/Conduct Disorder), developmental delay, intellectual disabilities, and other social, emotional, and behavioral concerns.
+Dr. Brian Belva has extensive experience in the psychological and psycho-educational assessment of children, adolescents, and adults with a variety of clinical presentations particularly in the areas of ADHD, autism spectrum disorders, and learning disorders (e.g., dyslexia, dysgraphia, and dyscalculia).
+In addition, he has worked a great deal in psychological assessment in the areas of trauma, depression, bipolar disorder, anxiety disorders (i.e., OCD, Generalized Anxiety Disorder, Phobias, Panic Disorder, PTSD, and Social Anxiety Disorder), personality disorders, schizophrenia, behavioral disorders (Oppositional Defiant Disorder/Conduct Disorder), developmental delay, intellectual disabilities, and other social, emotional, and behavioral concerns.

 Dr. Belva obtained his BA in Psychology from Georgetown College in 2007 and his MA in Clinical Psychology from Murray State University in 2009.
 He graduated with his PhD in Clinical Psychology from Louisiana State University in 2014.
 Furthermore, he completed a pre-doctoral internship through the University of Tennessee Health Science Center in Memphis and a post-doctoral fellowship at Emory University (Marcus Autism Center) in Atlanta.